uskawi/Customer_Reviews/README.md

 -   ##### As Consumer only
     1. As a Frequent User, I want to find information about the most popular businesses in the website.

-        1. Every time I visit the website I want to find more about mot popular companies.
+        1. Every time I visit the website I want to find more about the most popular companies.
 The Hottest companies section page allows users to check most reviewed companies on the CustomerReviews website.

     2. As a Frequent User,I want to be able to create an account.

-        I want to create an account to share my experience with other users.
-On the navbar, there is a link Register.
+        1. I want to create an account to share my experience with other users.
+On the navbar, there is a link to Register.
 By clicking it, the user is redirected to the registration page.
-After filling all the required fields of  and submitting the the Registration form, the user's account is created.
+After filling all the required fields and submitting the  Registration Form, an account is created for the user.

     3. As a Frequent User,I want to be able to view my profile.

-        1. After Login, the user is redirected to his profile page and can view his details.
+        1. After Login, the user is redirected to profile page and can view his details.

     4. As a Frequent User, I want to share my experience with other users by adding reviews.

-        1. After searching for a given company, the user is redirected to a company profile page and access all the reviews.
-Only logged-in users can share their experience with the given company by clicking the Add_review button; The user is redirected to the Add_review page where he has to provide a score ranging from 1 to 10, the title for his review, then write the review and by submitting the Add_review form: the review is added, and it is visible to all users.
+        1. After searching for a given company, the user is redirected to a company profile page and, by clicking on the See_reviews Button, the user access all the reviews.
+Only logged-in users can add reviews by clicking the Add_review button; The user is redirected to the Add_review page where he has to provide a score ranging from 1 to 10, the title for his review, then write the review and by submitting the Add_review form: the review is added, and it is visible to all users.

     5. As As a Frequent User, I want to be able to update and Delete reviews.